With the spiralling costs of higher education, meeting the expenses on your own is a pipedream. Education loans provide an alternative.

 While there's no thumb rule as to how much you should borrow, ensure that what your child pays on the education loan is not more than 20-30 per cent of his expected take-home.

 The entry of private players in this space has resulted in modifications in education loan as a product.
-For example, in case of the education loan product of Credila Financial Services, the minimum loan amount is Rs 1 lakh and the maximum is Rs 30 lakh.
-“If the student is bright and the course that he is planning to do is also good and from a good institute, there is no issue of the loan amount,” says Bhonsle.
+For example, in case of the education loan product of HDFC Credila Financial Services, the minimum loan amount is Rs 1 lakh and the maximum is Rs 30 lakh.
+"If the student is bright and the course that he is planning to do is also good and from a good institute, there is no issue of the loan amount," says Bhonsle.

-The rate of interest on the loan by Credila Financial Services varies between 9.75 per cent and 12.50 per cent.
-“It, however, depends on a lot of factors,” says Bhonsle.
+The rate of interest on the loan by HDFC Credila Financial Services varies between 9.75 per cent and 12.50 per cent.
+"It, however, depends on a lot of factors," says Bhonsle.
 Some of these are the institute, the quality of course, the university or college, the academic track record of the student, chances of employability and family background.
 There is also a modification with regard to collateral requirements.
-“In our case, if the student is good and even if the property value is less than the loan amount required, we can give the loan,” says Bhonsle.
+"In our case, if the student is good and even if the property value is less than the loan amount required, we can give the loan," says Bhonsle.
 The repayment period can go up to eight years.
-“We can go higher as well,” he adds.
-Credila Financial Services also finances up to 100 per cent of the loan amount needed.
+"We can go higher as well," he adds.
+HDFC Credila Financial Services also finances up to 100 per cent of the loan amount needed.

 If you have all the documents in place, how much time would it take to receive the loan sanction letter?
-“It’s a very big IF that all the documents will be in place.
+"It's a very big IF that all the documents will be in place.
 Logically, it takes time.
 On an optimistic basis, it takes around 30-35 working days to get the loan sanction letter and, if everything is in order, another 15-30 days to get the disbursement.
-The process would roughly take about two months,” says Roongta.
+The process would roughly take about two months," says Roongta.
 Problems arise with overseas courses, especially if the institute is not well known.
 Things are a little better with private players.
-“If the documentation is authentic and complete, Credila Financial Services takes less than seven days to issue the sanction letter,” claims Bhonsle.
+"If the documentation is authentic and complete, HDFC Credila Financial Services takes less than seven days to issue the sanction letter," claims Bhonsle.